KenKundert/quantiphy/README.rst

     :target: https://pypi.python.org/pypi/quantiphy/

 Use 'pip install quantiphy' to install.
-Requires Python3.4 or better.
+Requires Python2.7 or Python3.3 or better.

 Introduction